kirb-cloud/Wordle-Game-Python-Console-Version-/README.md

 - Displays the **remaining alphabet** for easier deduction.

 6. **Win/Loss Conditions**
-- **Win: Player 2 guesses the secret word within the allowed attempts.
+- **Win**: Player 2 guesses the secret word within the allowed attempts.
-- **Loss: Player 2 runs out of attempts without finding the word.
+- **Loss**: Player 2 runs out of attempts without finding the word.